 Laurents was born Arthur Levine on July 14, 1917 in Brooklyn, New York to middle-class Jewish parents.
 He developed a love for the theatre while enjoying Broadway trips with his aunt.
 Laurents read prolifically while attending college at Cornell University and later enrolled in writing classes at New York University while working at a department store.
 After breaking into radio, Laurents wrote a number of training films and sketches during military service.
 The experience helped him draft his first Broadway play, Home of the Brave, a critique of anti-semitism, which debuted in 1945.
 By the time West Side Story came around, Laurents had already enjoyed a successful Broadway career and written a range of films featuring the talents of Alfred Hitchcock and Ingrid Bergman.
 Laurents later reunited with Stephen Sondheim and Jerome Robbins on Gypsy (1959), the tale of a famous stripper named Gypsy Rose Lee and her overbearing mother.
 He won his first Tony Award for Best Musical for Hallelujah, Baby! in 1967 and later found success as a director of musicals, winning another Tony for directing the premiere of La Cage aux Folles (1983) and nominations for revivals of Gypsy in 1975 and 2008.
 Laurents also made a return to West Side Story as director of the 2009 Broadway production, which briefly included Spanish-language lyrics in two of the songs.
 Laurents often confronted political issues, particularly the infamous House Committee on Un-American Activities (HUAC) hearings, in his work, including in such plays as The Time of the Cuckoo (1952) and the film The Way We Were (1973).
 Despite frequently writing for the screen, his relationship with Hollywood was disrupted by people meddling with his material; this was especially apparent changes made to the film version of Home of the Brave and efforts to tone down the politics in The Way We Were.
 In addition to writing for stage and screen, Laurents also left behind an autobiography, Original Story By (2001), and a memoir, Mainly On Directing (2009).
 He died in 2011.

 Stephen Joshua Sondheim was born on March 22, 1930 in New York City to parents who worked in the fashion industry.
 His parents divorced when he was young and he and his mother, with whom he had a famously contentious relationship, later moved to Bucks County, Pennsylvania.
 There they became neighbors of the great Oscar Hammerstein II, part of the iconic musical duo Rodgers and Hammerstein, who quickly became an artistic mentor and surrogate father to young Sondheim.
 While studying math and music at Williams College in Massachusetts, Sondheim wrote several student shows, and upon graduating earned the Hutchison Prize, a fellowship that allowed him to study music in New York City.
 After briefly writing for the TV show Topper, Sondheim returned to New York in 1955 and began work on his first professional show, Saturday Night, with Broadway producer Lemuel Ayers.
 Unfortunately, Ayers died unexpectedly from leukemia, and the show was abandoned.
 Soon after, however, Sondheim was recruited to be the lyricist for West Side Story.
-Though Sondheim disdained his own contribution to the show, working with established names opened up a number of opportunities for him, including another job as lyricist on Gypsy (1959).
+Though he disdained his own contribution to the show, working with established names opened up a number of opportunities, including another job as lyricist on Gypsy (1959).
 Sondheim first struck out on his own as a composer-lyricist with A Funny Thing Happened On the Way to the Forum (1962), a bawdy retelling of the comedies by the Roman playwright Plautus, which earned several Tony Awards, including Best Musical.
 Though well established as a major talent, Sondheim suffered a relatively fallow period during the 1960s, a time punctuated by the commercial failure of Anyone Can Whistle (1964) and the death of Hammerstein, who left work for Sondheim to finish in Do I Hear a Waltz?
 (1965).
 In 1970, however, he began a truly extraordinary run of success, starting with the Tony-winning hit Company (1970).
 This was followed by Follies (1971), which was acclaimed if financially disappointing; A Little Night Music (1973), a hit which included the famous, Grammy-winning song “Send in the Clowns”; The Frogs (1974), an experimental adaptation of the play by the 4th century Greek playwright Aristophanes; and Pacific Overtures (1976), which was heavily influenced by Japanese haiku poetry and kabuki theatre.
 In 1979, Sondheim produced one of his most celebrated works, Sweeney Todd: The Demon Barber of Fleet Street, an operatic masterpiece.
 He continued to experiment while producing hits such as the Pulitzer Prize-winner Sunday in the Park with George (1984) and Tony-winners Into the Woods (1988) and Passions (1994), as well as relatively under-appreciated gems such as Merrily We Roll Along (1981) and Assassins (1990).
 In addition to winning a host of Tony Awards, Sondheim has earned an Academy Award, several Grammys, a National Medal of the Arts in 1997, and the highly prestigious Presidential Medal of Freedom in 2015.
 Sondheim’s work has been collected and celebrated in numerous retrospectives, and he has the distinct honor of having theatres named after him in both New York City and London.
+He was an avid theatre-goer and beloved mentor right up until his death in 2021 at the age of 91.

 From the Archives